nohorbee/unfollowers/readme.md

 ACCESS_TOKEN_SECRET = "RANDOMRANDOMRANDOM"
 ```
 For getting the keys and secrets required by this configuration, you can create a Twitter application: https://developer.twitter.com/en/apps

+## Limitations
+The code isn't pretty, it's just working.
+Beyond that, there are unsupported scenarios that are not a problem for me, but could be an issue for you.
+You might want to try it anyway, or even better, add functionality and go for a pull request!

+### Number of total followers
+The application uses the Twitter API endpoint [`followers/ids`](https://developer.twitter.com/en/docs/accounts-and-users/follow-search-get-users/api-reference/get-followers-ids.html) to get all your current followers.
+It will then compare the list with the previous run to detect new and removed elements.
+This endpoint returns pages of 5000 ids and the application is not paginating.
+So, if you have more than 5000 followers, it won't completely work.
+Since the endpoint sorts the results by last followers first, you might detect unfollowing people that are on the last 5000 followers list.

+### Number of changes since the last run
+The application uses the Twitter API endpoint [`users/lookup`](https://developer.twitter.com/en/docs/accounts-and-users/follow-search-get-users/api-reference/get-users-lookup) to convert the resulting list of ids into twitter usernames.
+This endpoint supports up to 100 convertions per request and the application is not making many requests either.
+So, if you have more than 100 new followers or unfollowers since the last time you ran the application, you won't see all of these.

+## Fixing limitations
+If you are trying to fix these limitations in order to make a pull request, please take into account that you can't call the endpoints limitlessly.
+For instance:

+[`followers/ids`](https://developer.twitter.com/en/docs/accounts-and-users/follow-search-get-users/api-reference/get-followers-ids.html) can be called 15 times every 15 minutes.

+[`users/lookup`](https://developer.twitter.com/en/docs/accounts-and-users/follow-search-get-users/api-reference/get-users-lookup) can be called 300 times every 15 minutes using application authentication, or 900 times every 15 minutes using user authentication.

+That would limit us to accounts with less than:
+- 75000 followers
+- 4500000 changes between checks

+The application is thought to run the checks based on a request.
+This is due to it's not thought to be deployed on paid infrastructure that would allow us to run crons or similars.

+Any idea to overcome this issues is more than welcome :)